• Skip to primary navigation

 Can you freeze chocolate chip banana bread?

-Yes, you can freeze chocolate chip banana bread!
+Yes, you can freeze chocolate chip banana bread for up to 3 months.
 Slice it first, wrap individual pieces in plastic wrap, and store them in a freezer bag for easy grab-and-go treats.

 How to serve this bread